-Because of their fascinating history, these lakes have been the subject of numerous geological publications, as well as ongoing research geared to understanding their relationships to the sinks and springs further south.
+The four major lakes of Leon and Jefferson counties-Jackson, Iamonia, Lafayette, and Miccosukee, are famed as "disappearing" lakes which periodically drain through sinkholes.
+Indeed, they have been the subject of numerous geological publications, as well as ongoing research geared to understanding their relationships to the sinks and springs further south.

 Perhaps the earliest and best known work on the subject was Elias Howard Sellards' "Some Florida Lakes and Lake Basins," published in the Florida State Geological Survey's Third Annual Report, 1909-1910.
 Sellards was the original organizer of the Geological Survey in 1907, and served as its head until 1918.
 His timing was excellent.
 Between 1907 and 1909, all four of the major lakes drained, and he was able to provide descriptions and measurements for the principal sinks through which the lakes drained.
 He also pieced together the key role the sinks played in the evolution of the lake basins.
 Writing of Lake Iamonia he stated: